Ryan RatcliffAssociate Professor of Economics

 - A.B.
 Stanford University, International Relations and Economics

-- Relative Options Prices and Risk-Neutral Skew as Predictors of Index Returns
+- Relative Options Prices and Risk-Neutral Skew as Predictors of Index Returns, Journal of Derivatives

-- The Mensing Conundrum: Litigating Generic Drug Injuries in California (Featured Article)
+- The Mensing Conundrum: Litigating Generic Drug Injuries in California (Featured Article), California Business Practice

-Ryan Ratcliff joined the faculty of the University of San Diego in 2008 as an assistant professor specializing in forecasting and macroeconomics.
+Ryan Ratcliff is an Associate Professor of Economics, specializing in forecasting, macroeconomics, and financial economics.
 His research interests include the formation and updating of macroeconomic expectations, linkages between financial markets and the macroeconomy, state and regional economic forecasting, and the macroeconomic impact of housing cycles.